What is a product team?

 - All roles should work closely together, especially designers and developers

 - There should be more than one developer on a product team when possible

 - Every person on a product team has a shared responsibility of the outcome and is encouraged to ask questions or offer feedback

 - Quality is the responsibility of the entire product team, not just Test Engineering

 - Build a culture of psychological safety so that people feel comfortable contributing and collaborating at their highest level

 - Identify and remove silos at every opportunity

 - How departments work: Picture siloed groups of individuals who toss a body of work over a wall - hoping the end result is effectively done.

 - How product teams work: Picture a small group of skillfully and experientially diverse individuals sitting around a table working together to conceptualize, design and develop an amazing product.

-To learn more about how product teams are structured and the different roles represented on the teams, check out this episode of Option Five: The People of a Product Team
+To learn more about how product teams are structured and the different roles represented on the teams, check out this podcast episode: The People of a Product Team